 CodeQL documentation

-Using flow labels for precise data flow analysis
+Using flow state for precise data flow analysis

-You can associate flow labels with each value tracked by the flow analysis to determine whether the flow contains potential vulnerabilities.
+You can associate a flow state with each value tracked by the flow analysis to determine whether the flow contains potential vulnerabilities.

 Overview